Small Business Managed Service Provider (MSP) Guide for 2026

 • Handoff to ongoing support with clear escalation procedures

 The value of comprehensive documentation cannot be overstated.
 Network diagrams, password vaulting, asset lists, and runbooks for common issues ensure continuity even when internal IT staff changes.
-This documentation supports your own success—it’s not just paperwork.
+This documentation supports your own success.
+It’s not just paperwork.

 Ask about support processes: